sciZer0/7/v/README.md

 The idea/hypothesis is that due to this new creator-paradigm, we might shape a **Creator Thanksgiving Culture** to give thanks in tokens (donations) to creators of digitizable things.
 Also, through buying NFTs of the creators.

-As an element of Creator Thanksgiving Culture, we might establish a new fete day — Creator Thanksgiving Day — say on December 30, where people from around the world might give their thanks in tokens (donations, gifts) to the most useful in-their-opinion people creating digitizable things (incl. ideas and code).
+As an element of Creator Thanksgiving Culture, we might even establish a new non-official fete day — Creator Thanksgiving Day — say on December 30, where people from around the world might give their thanks in tokens (donations, gifts) to the most useful-in-their-opinion creators of digitizable things (incl. ideas and code).
 Also, through buying NFTs of the creators.

-Eventually, there might be people on social networks who are searching for creators eligible most for donations, making the lists.
+Eventually, on social networks there might be people searching for creators eligible most for donations, making the lists.

-In the future, in the creative economy, creators of digitizable things most likely will mainly monetize their works through donations — donations will play the most important role in monetization of creators of digitizable things.
+Most likely, in the future, creators of digitizable things will mainly monetize their works through both promoting of things and donations from fans.

+The donations might play the most important role in monetization of all creators of digitizable things in the future.

 The U blockchain is based exactly on donations (incl. automated-donations), and philosophy of this new culture in general.

-We believe the new blockchain protocol is very (or even most) suitable for upcoming creative economy:
+We believe the new blockchain protocol is very (or even most) suitable for upcoming creative economy.

-**Insight**:<br>
+**Our Insight**:<br>
->**Hundreds of millions of people, having necessary funds, will always find a way to financially support several very useful-to-them people.**
+>**Hundreds of millions of people, having necessary funds, will always find a way to financially support several very-useful-to-them people.**

-Also,
+Including,
->**Thousands of people, having necessary funds, will always find a way to financially support one very useful-to-them person.**
+>**Thousands of people, having necessary funds, will always find a way to financially support one very-useful-to-them person.**

 <br>